loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 === Mapping types to memory
 An important part of any ABI is specifying types are represented.
-The following chapter specifies how much memory the types in #ln uses, and also the amount of how many physical are registers needed to store them.
-Keep in mind that while the ABI does not utilize registers at the moment, this might change in the future.
+The following chapter specifies how much memory the types in #ln uses, and also the amount of how many physical registers are needed to store them.
+Keep in mind that while the ABI does not utilize registers at the moment, this might change in the future, hence why we define the needed amount of physical registers.

 In the table `Word` represents 8 bytes, and #sym.infinity is a memory section of unknown length, only used to represent the sizes of stacks.